CenterForSpatialResearch/mapping_architecture_urbanism_humanities/10_WebMapping3.md

 Now you'll see that clicking on the map has no effect.
 But geolocating tracking still does.

+One last thing: we didn't add any functionality to _delete_ paths, but you can do this through your mLab account.
+If you click on your database, you'll see your "Collections".
+One of those will be "paths", and if you click on that, you can see the coordinate data in GeoJSON format, as well as edit it directly.

+![mLab collections]
+![mLab data]

 ## Deliverables

-Use the interface on your mobile device to draw a picture for the class, and submit a screenshot of what you draw.
+Use the interface on your mobile device to draw a picture for the class, and submit the url to your map.
 Yes, you could do this by clicking.
-But it will be so much more interesting to see it produced on the street, _or_ within your own apartment if you are practicing social distancing.
+But it will be so much more interesting to see it produced on the street.

 One caveat to keep in mind—we've built this in javascript, so it's not quite the same as an app you would download from the app store, for example.
 One big  difference is that it does not run in the background.
 So as you move around, you'll need to have the browser on your device open for it to be recording your path.